CIVICS/Sylvia/README.md

 GREENWOOD, Sylvia Price, of Burlington, previously of Lexington, passed away on May 20th, 2020.

-She graduated from Newton North High School and attended Adelphi College and was an accomplished painter.
+Sylvia attended the Newton school system, graduating from Newton North High School and attended Adelphi College.
+She and was an accomplished painter and her works have brightened many homes.
 She was known for her thoughtfulness, sociability, and humor and loved to entertain.
 A dedicated wife to Eugene Greenwood, who predeceased her, Sylvia leaves behind sons James, Andrew, and Daniel.
 She will be remembered for her spirit, compassion, and loving nature.

 A private graveside observance was held at the National Cemetary in Bourne, MA on Wednesday, May 27th, and a funeral is planned for after the pandemic.
 Remembrances in her name to the Lexington Arts and Crafts Society at [https://www.lexart.org/donate](https://www.lexart.org/donate).
 For more information on the funeral, please consult Brezniak-Rodman Chapel [www.brezniakrodman.com](https://brezniakfuneraldirectors.com) 617-969-0800.